cohenadair/anglers-log/2.0/class_structure.md

 ## Complex Log Items
 A complex log items is one that has additional properties to those defined in `LogItem`.

 > Note: These definitions do not include properties; only methods and constructors.
+Properties will be derived from Firestore documents and/or collections.

 ```Dart
 class Trip extends LogItem {